Korea * The Forgotten War *

 established a communist government, while the South established a right-wing government.
 The 38th parallel increasingly became a

 political border between the two Korean states.
 Although reunification negotiations continued in the months preceding the war, tension

 intensified.
 Cross-border skirmishes and raids at the 38th parallel persisted.
 The situation escalated into open warfare when North Korean

-of a veto from the Soviet Union, the United States and other countries passed a Security Council resolution authorizing military
+veto from the Soviet Union, the United States and other countries passed a Security Council resolution authorizing military intervention in